thisisjeffsnow/php-ii-labs/assignments/04_lab_magic_methods.md

 3. Create an index.php file.
 4. Load, or autoload, the created classes.
 5. Instantiate object instances, and exercise the magic methods implemented.

 ---
+Answer:

+Source files added to taskmaster folder in repository.